lino-framework/welfare/docs/specs/general.rst

 Check whether Lino returns the right default template for excerpts.

-:mod:`lino.modlib.excerpts` defines a template :xfile:`excerpts/Default.odt`, and :mod:`lino_welfare.modlib.welfare`
+In :mod:`lino.modlib.excerpts` we define a template :xfile:`excerpts/Default.odt`, but :mod:`lino_welfare.modlib.welfare`
-:overrides this template.
+overrides this template.

 The rule is that **the *last* plugin wins** when Lino searches for templates.